Rookie reliever hits slam off Scherzer, Pads sting Nats 9-8

 But it was Camarena’s blow that really jolted the crowd at Petco Park.

-Camarena, who went to San Diego’s Cathedral Catholic High, was called up earlier in the day for his second stint with the Padres.
-He replaced Yu Darvish starting the fourth inning and allowed Trea Turner’s second homer of the game, a two-run drive that gave the Nationals an 8-0 lead.
+Camarena, who went to Cathedral Catholic High, was called up earlier in the day for his second stint with the Padres.
+He replaced Yu Darvish starting the fourth inning after the All-Star’s left hip tightened up, and allowed Trea Turner’s second homer of the game, a two-run drive that gave the Nationals an 8-0 lead.

 With the Padres’ bullpen taxed in recent days, manager Jayce Tingler had Camarena bat for himself against the struggling Scherzer with the bases loaded and two outs in the fourth.
-The left-hander drove a 1-2 fastball into the right-field stands to send the crowd into a frenzy and pull the Padres to 8-6.
+The left-hander golfed a 1-2 fastball deep into the right-field stands to send the fans into a frenzy and pull the Padres to 8-6.

+Camarena said he was just trying to put the ball in play, “especially against Max, like that’s hard to do, so I was just trying with everything I had to put a ball in play.”

+“Oh my God, I blacked out,” he said.
+“I hit first base and then all of a sudden I noticed the lights were flashing in the stadium and that’s when it kind of hit, like, Oh my God I just hit a home run.
+Not only that, a grand slam.”

-Camarena had struck out in his only previous big league at-bat.
+Camarena had struck out in his only previous big league at-bat during his debut earlier this season.
 In the minors, he was 5 for 28 (.179) with no extra-base hits and zero RBIs.
+Triple-A teammate Gosuke Katoh, who’s also from San Diego, had given him a bat and batting gloves.

 Camarena became the second pitcher in history whose first hit was a grand slam.
 The first was Bill Duggleby of the Philadelphia Phillies on April 21, 1898.

-The 28-year-old Camarena became the first relief pitcher to hit a grand slam since Pittsburgh’s Don Robinson on Sept.
+The 28-year-old Camarena was the first relief pitcher to hit a grand slam since Pittsburgh’s Don Robinson on Sept.
 12, 1985, and was the first Padres player, pitcher or position player, to have a grand slam for his first hit.
 The last player in the majors to do that was San Francisco’s Brandon Crawford on May 27, 2011, at Milwaukee.

+“I think more than anything, everybody was in shock,” Grisham said of the slam.
+“Shock and excitement.
+We had four runs on the board and we were back in it.”

+It was the first home run Scherzer allowed to a pitcher in a 14-year career that includes three Cy Young Awards and seven All-Star selections.
+It was the fourth time he’s given up a grand slam — Vladimir Guerrero Jr. of Toronto also hit a slam off him this year.

 Tommy Pham started the Padres ninth with a leadoff single against Sam Clay (0-2), advanced on consecutive groundouts and scored when Grisham singled to right.